 In late 1900 Butch Cassidy, the Sundance Kid, and the rest of the Wild Bunch rode into town and holed up for a few weeks in Maddox Flats on Main Street in the Acre.
 They had just robbed a bank in Winnemucca, Nevada of $32,000 ($936,000 today).

-While staying at Maddox Flats, located where the convention center is today, the boys strolled up the street to the studio of photographer John Swartz at 705 Main Street to pose for a photo.
-It would not be a good career move.
+While staying at Maddox Flats in 1900, located where the convention center is today, the boys strolled up the street to the studio of photographer John Swartz at 705 Main Street to pose for a photo.
+(Photo from Wikipedia.)

 Sitting, left to right: Harry Longabaugh (Sundance Kid), Ben Kilpatrick, Robert Leroy Parker (Butch Cassidy).